-Discover a world of eye-opening school holiday activities in Bundaberg this spring break.
+Discover a world of eye-opening school holiday activities in Bundaberg this December/January summer break.
 The school holiday fun starts with these down to earth school holiday ideas that will keep the family happy and satisfied.

 If you’ve had a taste of the good old line of Bundaberg drinks, then you will love the taste of the town where the iconic ginger beer came from.
-Give your September school holiday activities a touch of the local Bundy-magic.
+Give your December/January summer school holiday activities a touch of the local Bundy-magic.

 Enjoy kids school holiday activities with the many things to do in school holidays in Bundaberg destinations that are historically, environmentally, and culturally educational.
 Wait no more, school holiday activities in Bundaberg are a big YES from us.

-Below you will find our complete guide to the best school holiday activities in Bundaberg over the spring school holidays to help make your life so much easier!
+Below you will find our complete guide to the best school holiday activities in Bundaberg over the December/January summer school holidays to help make your life so much easier!

 Fun things to do for the Bundaberg school holidays